wml-frc/CJ-Vision/docs/local.md

 - Linux is the same intended platform as the target Coprocessor and is the most tested platform for this lib.
 You can utilize a modified bootstrap script for the install.
 `sudo wget -qO - https://github.com/CJBuchel/CJ-Vision/blob/master/bootstrap/bootstrapLocal.sh?raw=1 | bash`

+- Alternatively you can use the provided scripts located in `/bootstrap`, you will need to run `bootstrapLocal.sh` before `openCV.sh` This will install the necessary libraries and openCV for compiling.

 - Or you can install it manually using the below scripts

 	In your terminal run: